canonical/content-cache-k8s-operator/README.md

 # Content Cache Operator

-A Juju charm for deploying and managing a content cache.

-## Overview

-A service for caching content, built on top of [Nginx](https://www.nginx.com/), configurable to cache any http or https web site.
-Tuning options include cache storage size, maximum request size to cache and cache validity duration.
+A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing service for caching content on Kubernetes, built on top of [Nginx](https://www.nginx.com/), configurable to cache any http or https web site and useful for building Content Delivery Networks (CDN).

+Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
+For Charmed Content Cache, this includes:
+* scaling the number of cache instances
+* cache configuration changes
+* deployment on many different Kubernetes platforms, from MicroK8s to Charmed Kubernetes and public cloud Kubernetes offerings

-This service was developed to provide front-end caching for web sites run by Canonical's IS team, and to reduce the need for third-party CDNs by providing high-bandwidth access to web sites via this caching front-end.
+This service was developed to provide front-end caching for web sites run by Canonical's IS (Infrastructure Services) team, and to reduce the need for third-party CDNs by providing high-bandwidth access to web sites via this caching front-end.
 Currently used for a number of services including [the Snap Store](https://snapcraft.io/store), the majority of Canonical's web properties including [ubuntu.com](https://ubuntu.com) and